 For residents interested in exploring the possibility of an academic career, we are able to provide outstanding research mentors from an internationally recognized faculty.
 One of the keys to a successful academic career is a knowledgeable faculty mentor.

 There are over 150 faculty throughout the university who conduct research relevant to psychiatric disorders.
 Washington University School of Medicine has consistently been ranked as a top 10 research university with strong funding from the National Institutes of Health (NIH).
-Our psychiatry faculty alone routinely have over 200 publications each year.
-In 2018, we had 338 PubMed publications.
+Our psychiatry faculty alone routinely have over 200 publications each year with a total of 379 publications in 2020, 368 of which are indexed in PubMed.

 Residents also benefit from access to interdisciplinary research collaborations across Washington University in St. Louis with areas such as public health, social work, psychological and brain sciences, and business.